 In addition to establishing the minimum regulatory capital requirements, the regulations limit capital distributions and certain discretionary bonus payments to management if the institution does not hold a "capital conservation buffer" consisting of 2.5% of common equity Tier 1 capital to risk-weighted assets above the amount necessary to meet its minimum risk-based capital requirements.
-The capital conservation buffer requirement is being phased in beginning January 1, 2016 at 0.625% of risk-weighted assets and increasing each year until fully implemented at 2.5% on January 1, 2019.
-During calendar year 2017, the capital conservation buffer was 1.25%.
-It increased to 1.875% as of January 1, 2018.
+The capital conservation buffer requirement was phased in beginning January 1, 2016 at 0.625% of risk-weighted assets and increased each year until fully implemented at 2.5% on January 1, 2019.

-At December 31, 2017, Territorial Savings Bank's regulatory capital exceeded that required by the revised capital requirement on a fully phased in basis.
+At December 31, 2019, Territorial Savings Bank's regulatory capital exceeded that required by the capital requirements.